FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 passed and the “Agreement to Lease” entered into.
 The “Agreement to

-Lease” was only the first part in a long process, it would be followed with a--- 24
+Lease” was only the first part in a long process, it would be followed with a
+---
+24

 stringent planning and environmental licensing process to be completed